vinissouza/King-County-Houses-Insights/README.md

 suggestions for changes?
 What is the price increase given for each refurbishment option?

-All context about this project is completely fictitious, including company, CEO and business issues.
+All the context about this project is completely fictitious, including company, CEO and business issues.

 ## Business Assumptions
+The assumptions about the business problem is as follow:
+- The costs of maintaining the business are not considered when calculating the company's profit.
+- Seasons interfere in houses price.
+- Renovations can only be considered to add or remove rooms.
+- House conditions are not altered by renovations.
+- Costs for renovations are not considered when calculating the profit form the sale of houses.

 ## Solution Strategy